nemana/AzureFunctions/README.md

     ![N|Solid](image/Queuewithdata.png)

-    As next step we will be writting Queue trigger function to save data in database (event branch)
+    As next step we will be writting Queue trigger function to save data in database (event branch).
+Click on [link](EventProcessor.md)